datopian/flowershow/site/content/docs/math.md

 ## Developers

-Math syntax is supported by using the remark and rehype plugins - [remark-math](https://github.com/remarkjs/remark-math/tree/main/packages/remark-math) and [rehype-mathjax](https://github.com/remarkjs/remark-math/tree/main/packages/rehype-mathjax). which transforms to svg code.
+Math syntax is supported by using the remark and rehype plugins - [remark-math](https://github.com/remarkjs/remark-math/tree/main/packages/remark-math) and [rehype-katex](https://github.com/remarkjs/remark-math/tree/main/packages/rehype-katex).

-More documentation on math syntax usage can be found on [MathJax](https://docs.mathjax.org/en/latest/basic/mathjax.html).
+More documentation on math syntax usage can be found on [KaTeX](https://katex.org/).